|| 9:15 AM – 10:45 AM

 Transformational Campaign Gifts – Transforming A Development Program

-Liz Kolcun, Executive Director, Marin General Hospital Foundation
+Liz Kolcun, President and Chief Development Officer, Marin General Hospital Foundation

 Ted Blackburn, Senior Vice President, CCS